Eru-Ponaho/Jawas-avc/README.md

 ###Week 3 Checklist

-- [ ] Kyle - Implement the IR sensor, camera , and motor code and get it functioning
+- [ ] Kyle - Implement the camera  and motor code and have the AVC follow the line
+- [ ] Kyle - Implement code to have AVC wirelessly connect to the gate and open it
-- [ ] Deacon - Implement the IR sensor, camera, and motor code and get it functioning
+- [ ] Deacon - Implement the camera and motor code and have the AVC follow the line
+- [ ] Deacon - Implement code to have AVC wirelessly connect to the gate and open it
-- [ ] Sian - Finalize intial set-up of the AVC, create and print components that is needed in 3d printer
+- [ ] Sian - Finalize intial set-up of the AVC,
+- [ ] Sian -Create and print components that is needed in 3d printer
+- [ ] Eru - Add a short range IR sensor to the AVC, update wiki with information about it
-- [ ] Eru - Finalize intial set-up of the AVC, create and print components that is needed in 3d printer
+- [ ] Eru -Create and print components that is needed in 3d printer
 - [ ] Jon - Write week 4 goals, update readme
 - [ ] Everyone - Complete quadrant 1, start on quadrant 2

-###Weekly Progress Checklist
+###Week 4 Checklist

-- [ ] How has each team member performed against their goal set last week?
+- [ ] Kyle - Work further on the line following code, getting past the challenges that it faces (crossroads/ dead ends)
-- [ ] Have you set a goal for each team member for this/next week?
+- [ ] Deacon - Create a framework for the medium range IR sesnors
-- [ ] Has the team discussed which tasks are the most important or urgent?
+- [ ] Sian - Design where our sensors will be placed, how many we have, what they all do
+- [ ] Eru - Add medium range sensors, update wiki with information about them
+- [ ] Jon - Write week 4 goals, update readme
-- [ ] Do any team members need more help to complete their assigned task(s)?
+- [ ] Everyone - Start / complete quadrant 2
-- [ ] Have you updated the task list on Github this week?
-- [ ] Are all relevant code, bot photos and design files on the team Github?
-- [ ] Have you noted which members attended labs and team meetings?
-- [ ] Have team members shared their draft report sections (if the team decided they wanted to do that)?
-- [ ] Are there any tasks that need to be done for progress tp be made that have NOT been assigned to a team member?
+- [ ] Everyone - Look through the code written by Kyle and Deacon, add comments if you see errors or potential problems

 -
 | Week  | Team Objective(s)  | Items Due | Conflicting Committments | Tasks |
 | :------------ |:---------------:| ------: | ------: | ------: |